Choosing a web design agency is the most important decision you'll make about your website.

-Some design agencies will work with a couple of templates and simply rework them for clients, just swapping out images and colours instead of creating a new design from scratch.
+Some digital agencies will use a couple of templates and simply rework them for clients, swapping out images and colours instead of creating a new design from scratch.

-That's fine if you're looking for something cheap and cheerful, but if you want your website to stand out, or if you're being quoted for a bespoke design, make sure you're not getting the same site as everyone else.
+That's fine if you're looking for something cheap and cheerful, but if you want your website to stand out, or if you're being quoted for a bespoke website, make sure you're not getting the same as everyone else.

-If a design agency has a wide variation of sites on their portfolio, then that's a great sign that they're doing unique, bespoke design for each of their clients.
+If an agency has a wide variation of websites on their portfolio, then that's a great sign that they're doing unique, bespoke design for each of their clients.

-Check to see if an agency's portfolio includes sites that look dramatically different to each other, use different layouts, or includes sites that work differently to others.
+Check to see if their portfolio includes sites that look dramatically different from each other, use different layouts, or includes sites that work differently to others.

 When was the last time this agency wrote a blog article?
 When was their last Tweet?
 What do they like to talk about?

-The content on your agency's site is a good way to get a feel for who they are and what they're like, as well as showing you their level of commitment to things like their own marketing strategy and SEO.
+The content on your agency's site is a good way to get a feel for who they are and what they're like, as well as showing you their level of commitment to their own marketing strategy.

 If you want your website to rank well, it's a good idea to choose an agency who can show they take an active role in marketing and SEO for their own company.
-Even if you don't choose them for ongoing marketing services for your own site, it shows they've got the skills to do all your on-site optimisation and get you off to a good start.
+Even if you don't choose them for ongoing marketing services, it shows they've got the skills to do all your on-site optimisation and get you off to a good start.

 One aspect of choosing the right agency actually depends a lot on you.
-It's how an agency responds to your brief.
+It's how a web design agency responds to your brief.

 It is really important to have some kind of brief that you can take to different agencies.
-It doesn't have to be incredibly detailed, and it shouldn't be set in stone, but it will really help an agency work out what you're looking for from your website.
+It doesn't have to be incredibly detailed, and it shouldn't be set in stone, but it will help an agency understand what you're looking for from your website.

-We've got a more in-depth article about writing your website brief, but in short it should include:
+We've got a more in-depth guide for writing your website brief, but in short it should include:

 - Some background information about your business and your project